 Experience the remarkable true story of a small town that welcomed the visitors from around the world on 9/11 in Come From Away.
 Photo by Matthew Murphy

 Gerald Schoenfeld Theatre

 My daughter and I fell completely in love with this uplifting, history-based musical about how the residents of Gander, Newfoundland opened their homes and their hearts to the 7,000 plane passengers diverted there on 9/11.
-For a few fraught days when U.S. airspace temporarily closed, the small town almost doubled in size as denizens cared for and comforted these stranded passengers.
+For a few fraught days when U.S. airspace temporarily closed, the small town almost doubled in size as its inhabitants cared for and comforted the stranded passengers.
 A cast of 12 adeptly plays dozens of characters and croons the Celtic-infused tunes.
 I understand if the idea of a 9/11 musical gives you pause, but the terrorist attacks are the backdrop, not the focus, and this incredible true story (based on extensive interviews with people who were there) might just reaffirm your faith in humanity.
 The official recommended minimum age is 10.

 Expect tough subjects—suicide, bullying, and more—but also searing performances at Dear Evan Hansen.
 Photo by Matthew Murphy